 But the thing is, you don’t need a Telecaster to play country, it’s just the easiest way to go about it.
 If you have a single coil guitar and an amp with a great clean sound you can pull out a very workable country tone with a bit of work and careful adjustments to your picking technique.

-You don’t need to buy a special guitar for country, and anyone who tells you that you do is misinformed.
-However, you may need to put in a bit of effort to get a good country tone.
+You don’t have to buy a special guitar for country, and anyone who tells you that you do is misinformed.
+However, without a Tele-style guitar you may need to put in a bit of effort to get a good country tone.

 Country Pedals, Amps, and Picks

-So when it comes to gear, there’s no right answer.
+When it comes to gear for country music, there’s no one right answer.
 However, there are a lot of good answers.
-So I’m not going to give specific recommendations (you can find those in the next section), but I will walk you through some of the things you should be looking for.
+We're not going to give specific recommendations (you can find a few of those those in the next section), but we will walk you through some of the things you should be looking for.

 The compressor will help smooth out your tone, as well as making sure you can get a consistent output while chicken pickin’.
 You don’t need to break the bank, just find something you like.

-When looking for a country amp, you want something that handles cleans well.
+When looking for the best guitar amp for country twang, you want something that handles cleans well.
 A lot of country music features either very clean or tastefully overdriven amps.
-Generally for country, you want something based on a Fender amplifier, though Vox would be pretty suitable as well.
+Generally, you want something based on a Fender amplifier, though Vox would be pretty suitable as well.

 But amps, like guitars, are a bit more subjective.
 One of the most important things of finding the right gear is keeping an open mind.
 Will the average guitarist use a cranked Marshall to play country?
 No, but with the right gear and the right technique, someone could easily be the exception to that rule.